Skip Nav Destination

 ISBN: 978-1-933477-43-5

-...
-Presents spontaneously in people >60 years a CJD = Creutzfeldt-Jakob disease.
-Acquired human disease can be transmitted via numerous routes, including ingestion, which has been linked to outbreaks of kuru and variant CJD, tissue transplantation, blood transfusion, injection of growth hormone...
+... human disease can be transmitted via numerous routes, including ingestion, which has been linked to outbreaks of kuru and variant CJD, tissue transplantation, blood transfusion, injection of growth hormone, and use of contaminated surgical instruments.
+The misfolding and aggregation of prion proteins...

 Book Chapter